-- Who should information be shared with and have parents given appropriate permission. - If the child attends multiple settings, what practical systems can you put into place for sharing outcomes, plans and progress? - Attending meetings with other professionals when appropriate - Do the staff in the receiving setting need training and where can that be accessed?

-- Will the child need additional visits to a new setting? - Are there resources or equipment that need to be shared or transferred?
+- Who should information be shared with and have parents given appropriate permission (you should have an information-sharing policy)? - Who will attend meetings from your setting (for example multi-disciplinary meetings or transition meetings)? - If the child attends multiple settings, what practical systems can you put into place for sharing outcomes, plans and progress? - Do the staff in the receiving setting need training and where can that be accessed? - Will the child need additional visits to a new setting? - Are there resources or equipment that need to be shared or transferred?